apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 will trigger a dynamic reload.</li>
 <li>true: Modifications to both dynamic parameters listed in <code>dynamicParameters</code> and static parameters
 listed in <code>staticParameters</code> will trigger a dynamic reload.
-The &ldquo;all&rdquo; option is for certain engines that require static parameters to be set via SQL statements before they can take effect on restart.</li>
+The &ldquo;true&rdquo; option is for certain engines that require static parameters to be set via SQL statements before they can take effect on restart.</li>
 </ul>
 </td>